-Ben served as Chair of the Business Litigation Group for seven years.
-He is part of a team that handles trade secrets matters and disputes over non-competition agreements.
-He and the team have successfully defended numerous claims of misappropriation of trade secrets, including defeating applications for emergency relief and preliminary injunctions.
-In addition, Ben and the team have successfully prosecuted trade secret claims and related matters, including obtaining temporary restraining orders, preliminary injunctions, and permanent injunctions on behalf of the firm’s clients.
-Ben's recent successes for his clients include multiple millions of dollars in awards and settlements, as well as recovery of attorneys’ fees and costs.
+Ben served as Chair of the Business Litigation Group for seven years and currently serves on the firm’s Management Committee, which sets firm strategy and growth plans.
+He is a leader of a team that handles trade secrets matters, employee departure disputes, and disputes over non-competition agreements.
+He has been the lead lawyer on numerous cases in which the firm successfully defended misappropriation of trade secrets, including defeating applications for emergency relief and preliminary injunctions.
+Ben and his team also have successfully prosecuted trade secret claims and related matters, including obtaining temporary restraining orders, preliminary injunctions, and permanent injunctions on behalf of the firm’s clients.
+Ben’s recent successes for his clients include multiple millions of dollars in awards and settlements, as well as recovery of attorney’s fees and costs.

 - Represented a large reprographics firm in an action against former employees and a competitor for breach of duty of loyalty, misappropriation of trade secrets, interference with prospective economic advantage and unfair competition.
-After conducting discovery and obtaining substantial evidence of Defendants’ violations, Ben successfully moved for a preliminary injunction and obtained an order preventing Defendants from conducting further business with Plaintiff’s customers.
-In addition, Ben and his team engaged in months of hard-fought litigation, including over 100 depositions.
-They uncovered evidence resulting in a confidential settlement that included entering into a public, permanent injunction similar to the preliminary injunction issued by the Court.
+After conducting discovery and obtaining substantial evidence of the defendants’ violations, Ben successfully moved for a preliminary injunction and obtained an order preventing the defendants from conducting further business with the plaintiff’s customers.
+In addition, Ben and his team engaged in months of hard-fought litigation, including more than 100 depositions.
+They uncovered evidence resulting in a confidential settlement that included entering into a public, permanent injunction similar to the preliminary injunction issued by the court.

-- Represented the largest wholesale distributor of music (in CD format) in the U.S. in an action against a competitor that had raided employees from its import division and wrongfully diverted business away from our client.
+- Represented the largest wholesale distributor of music in the U.S. in an action against a competitor that had raided employees from its import division and wrongfully diverted business away from our client.
 After the case was initially handled by another firm, our team of attorneys, led by Ben, stepped in to reverse the course of the case in favor of the client, including defeating summary judgment motions.
-Defendants ultimately agreed to settle the matter and based on the results of the litigation, our client was able to subsequently acquire the defendant corporation.
+The defendants ultimately agreed to settle the matter and based on the results of the litigation, our client was able to subsequently acquire the defendant corporation.

 - Successfully resolved several Lanham Act claims against manufacturers for alleged false statements and violations of California Business and Professions Code Section 17500 et seq.